abcdesktopio/docs/opsdocs/docs/index.md

 ![abcdesktopuserpod](img/abcdesktopuserpod.png)

 abcdesktop.io is a free, open-source solution that provides seamless, secure access to desktops and applications from any device or operating system.
-Source code and container images are published at [https://github.com/abcdesktopio](https://github.com/abcdesktopio).
+Source code and container images are published at [https://github.com/abcdesktopio](https://github.com/abcdesktopio). abcdesktop.io is deployed in production across multiple countries, see the [organizations using abcdesktop.io](faq/adopters.md).

 ## Architecture Overview